vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 The TTF classifies tokens using five characteristics they possess, allowing tokens that share the same characteristics to be classified together.
 These are foundational token concepts that can be applied to most tokens.

 - Token Type: Fungible or Non-Fungible.
 The difference between the two is clarified later in this document
-- Token Unit: Fractional, Whole or Singleton indicates if a token can be subdivided into smaller fractions, usually represented as decimals, or if there can be a quantity greater than 1.
+- Token Unit: Fractional, Whole or Singleton indicates if a token can be divided into smaller fractions, usually represented as decimals, or if there can be a quantity greater than 1.
 For example, a $1 bill can sub-divided to 2 decimal places and can be broken into four .25¢ coins (or a number of different variation of coins) and is thus Fractional.
 Whole means no subdivision allowed - just whole numbers quantities - and a Singleton has a quantity of 1 with no subdivision.
 - Value Type: Intrinsic or Reference indicates if the token itself is a value, like a crypto currency, or if it references a value elsewhere, like a property title.
 - Representation Type: Common or Unique.
 Common tokens share a single set of properties, are not distinct from one another, and balances are recorded in a central place.
 These tokens are simply represented as a balance or quantity attributed to an owner’s address where all the balances are recorded on the same balance sheet.
 A unique token has its own identity, can have unique properties, and be individually traced.
 Common tokens are like money in a bank account and Unique tokens are like money in your pocket.
 - Template Type: Single or Hybrid, covered later, but is an indication of any parent/child relationships or dependencies between tokens.